hashicorp/terraform-aws-vault/examples/vault-iam-auth/README.md

 #### With an HTTP request

 The [vault-consul-ami][vault_consul_ami] includes a [python script][py_sign] called `sign-request.py`.
-We use python here instead of bash so we take advantage of the `boto3` AWS SDK library.
+We use python here instead of bash to take advantage of the `boto3` AWS SDK library.
 This script is a modified version of the Python 2.x example posted by J. Thompson, the author of Vault's IAM auth method, at the Vault mailing list.
 It uses `boto3` to create a request to the AWS Security Token Service API with the action "GetCallerIdentity" and then signs the request using the AWS credentials.
+The same pattern should work with the AWS SDK in any other supported language such as Go, Java or Ruby, for example.
 For more details on the IAM auth method, there's a talk by J. Thompson called [Deep Dive into Vault's AWS Auth Backend][talk].

 ```bash
 signed_request=$(python /opt/vault/scripts/sign-request.py vault.service.consul)